chilledornaments/aws-sso-config-guide/README.md

 An AWS config file is built with `sso-session` settings and `profile` settings.
 By default, this file is found at `$HOME/.aws/config`.

-Profiles and Sessions have a many-to-one relationship: many profiles can reference one SSO session.
+Profiles and Sessions have a many-to-one relationship: many profiles can reference one `sso-session`.
 Version 2.9.0 of the AWS CLI introduced [SSO token provider configurations](https://docs.aws.amazon.com/sdkref/latest/guide/feature-sso-credentials.html#sso-token-config).
 Make sure you're using at least this version.

-An SSO Session defines how you authenticate to AWS.
+An `sso-session` defines how you authenticate to AWS.
 The required parameters are `sso_start_url`, `sso_region`, `sso_registration_scopes`.
 You can find these settings in the AWS SSO portal by clicking on “Access keys” next to any role to which you have access.

 ![step0.png](img/config/step0.png)

 ![step1.png](img/config/step1.png)

 At the time of this writing, the `sso_registration_scopes` will always be `sso:account:access`.